 But how do you do it?
 How do you organize the flipped classroom so it’s not chaotic or out of control?
 What can you do to motivate students and help them see the value of it?
 And, where can you find more ideas for teaching strategies to add to your course to keep it new and interesting?

-These are the questions I’ve been examining over the past seven years as I traveled throughout the United States leading workshops, speaking at conferences, and listening to faculty specifically addressing the most challenging parts of the flipped classroom model.
+These are the questions I’ve been examining as I travel throughout the United States leading workshops, speaking at conferences, and listening to faculty share their experiences teaching in the college classroom. addressing the most challenging parts of the flipped classroom model.

-As a result of these experiences, I created a 4-part framework to help you figure out what to FLIP, how to organize a successful flipped learning experience, and how to create strategies to engage students and improve learning.
+As a result of these conversations and experiences, I created a 4-part framework to help you organize a successful flipped learning environment.
+In this online institute, we will address the most common challenges, discuss how to avoid "rookie" mistakes, and share strategies that increase student engagement and improve learning.

 You can do this!
 Let’s FLIP it!